Donald Trump Didn’t Want to Win – and Neither Did His Campaign

 Not only did Trump disregard the potential conflicts of his own business deals and real-estate holdings, he audaciously refused to release his tax returns.
 Why should he?
 Once he lost, Trump would be both insanely famous and a martyr to Crooked Hillary.
 His daughter Ivanka and son-in-law Jared would be international celebrities.
 Steve Bannon would become the de facto head of the tea-party movement.
 Kellyanne Conway would be a cable-news star.
 Melania Trump, who had been assured by her husband that he wouldn’t become president, could return to inconspicuously lunching.
 Losing would work out for everybody.
 Losing was winning.

 Shortly after 8 p.m. on Election Night, when the unexpected trend — Trump might actually win — seemed confirmed, Don Jr. told a friend that his father, or DJT, as he calls him, looked as if he had seen a ghost.
-Melania was in tears—and not of joy.
+Melania was in tears — and not of joy.

 There was, in the space of little more than an hour, in Steve Bannon’s not unamused observation, a befuddled Trump morphing into a disbelieving Trump and then into a horrified Trump.
 But still to come was the final transformation: Suddenly, Donald Trump became a man who believed that he deserved to be, and was wholly capable of being, the president of the United States.

-Note: *This article has been updated to include more information from Wolff’s book about the nature of Trump’s conversation with the Mercers.